When the Gates Fell

 The sound of splintering wood echoed through Rome's Salarian Gate as the ancient bronze doors finally gave way.
 Through the gathering darkness, thousands of Gothic warriors poured into the streets of the Eternal City, their torches casting wild shadows against buildings that had stood for centuries.
 Alaric, King of the Visigoths, rode at their head, his golden torc glinting in the firelight as he led his people into the heart of the empire that had both nurtured and betrayed them.

-Inside the city, panic spread like wildfire.
+Panic spread fast.
 Wealthy patricians fled their marble villas, clutching what valuables they could carry.
 The poor huddled in churches, praying that Christian sanctuaries would be respected by the nominally Christian Goths.
-In her palatial home on the Caelian Hill, the noble widow Anicia Faltonia Proba watched in horror as servants frantically packed family heirlooms – including texts of Virgil and Cicero that had been in her family for generations.
+On the Caelian Hill, the noble widow Anicia Faltonia Proba watched in horror as servants frantically packed family heirlooms, including texts of Virgil and Cicero that had been in her family for generations.

-In the Forum Romanum, that ancient heart of Roman civic life, the few remaining senators gathered in the Curia Julia, their faces ashen.
-For the first time in eight hundred years – since the Gallic sack of 390 BCE – foreign invaders walked the streets of Rome.
+In the Forum Romanum, the few remaining senators gathered in the Curia Julia, their faces ashen.
+For the first time in eight hundred years, since the Gallic sack of 390 BCE, foreign invaders walked the streets of Rome.
 The very notion seemed impossible.
-Rome was more than just a city; it was the caput mundi, the head of the world.
-Its fall was unthinkable.
+Rome was the caput mundi, the head of the world, and its fall was unthinkable.

 Historical Context: The Long Road to Catastrophe